|About OFHS||Visit OFHS||OFHS Services||Web Resources|

 |OFHS Material||Oxon. & Beyond||Monuments||Useful Web Sites|

-Recording will start again in the spring.
+The two in-house teams have moved on to Sandford St Martin and Bampton respectively and recording will start again there in the spring.
 Additional team members are always welcomed.
 No previous experience is necessary.
 If you think you may be able to lend a hand with any of these projects, please email me, Alan Simpson, at:

 We are also keen to continue working with other local transcribing teams, with a view to producing their transcripts in our standard CDROM format.
 If you have a project under way at your local churchyard, or are thinking about starting one, we would be very happy to offer help, advice and encouragement.
 Please email me at the address above.